Manage your applications

 Learn how to create and manage REST API apps.

-You can create REST API apps that have one or more of these capabilities:
+You can create REST API apps with one or more of these capabilities:

 |Accept Payments||Accept PayPal and enable direct credit card processing.|

 |Invoicing||Create, send, and manage your invoices.
 Get paid online with a credit card, a debit card, or PayPal.|

 |Payouts||Send batch payments to multiple PayPal accounts at once.|

 |PayPal Here||Process swipe/card-present card transactions.|

 |Log In with PayPal

 (formerly PayPal Access)